sagemath/trac_to_gh/Issue 9380.md

 CC:  @vbraun

-The patch here implements Kaehler and Mori cones, but needs some further work.
+The patch here implements Kaehler and Mori cones, but was incorporated in patches for #9337, so this ticket can be closed.

-It is moved from #8988 and should probably be incorporated after #9337.

 Issue created by migration from https://trac.sagemath.org/ticket/9380